StefanTerdell/zod-to-json-schema/readme.md

 - When using `.transform`, the return type is inferred from the supplied function.
 In other words, there is no schema for the return type, and there is no way to convert it in runtime.
 Currently the JSON schema will therefore reflect the input side of the Zod schema and not necessarily the output (the latter aka. `z.infer`).
 If this causes problems with your schema, consider using the effectStrategy "any", which will allow any type of output.
 - JSON Schemas does not support any other key type than strings for objects.
 When using `z.record` with any other key type, this will be ignored.
 An exception to this rule is `z.enum` as is supported since 3.11.3
 - Relative JSON pointers, while published alongside [JSON schema draft 2020-12](https://json-schema.org/specification.html), is not technically a part of it.
 Currently, most resolvers do not handle them at all.
+- Since v3, the Object parser uses `.isOptional()` to check if a property should be included in `required` or not.
+This has the potentially dangerous behaviour of calling `.safeParse` with `undefined`.
+To work around this, make sure your `preprocess` and other effects callbacks are pure and not liabel to throw errors.
+An issue has been logged in the Zod repo and can be [tracked here](https://github.com/colinhacks/zod/issues/1460).

 ## Versioning